 The controller does have an internal 25 A fuse to limit current (Littelfuse PN: 142.6185.5256).
 This fuse provides a degree of protection to the controller.
 If the fuse needs replacing, be sure to compress the fuse holder tines to ensure the new fuse will have good electrical contact to the fuse holder.
-In any case, an external fuse, appropriately sized for protecting the TE device, should be connected between the controller and the TE device to prevent damage and to prevent injury to the user should an over-current condition occur with a TE device rated for less than 25 A. Alternately, a power supply with integral over current protection can be used if it is appropriately sized for protecting the controller/TE device.
+In any case, an external fuse, appropriately sized for protecting the TE device, should be connected between the controller and the TE device to prevent damage and to prevent injury to the user should an over-current condition occur with a TE device rated for less than 30 A. Alternately, a power supply with integral over current protection can be used if it is appropriately sized for protecting the controller/TE device.

-When making a TE device from a single TE module, the maximum operating voltage is usually no more than 75% of the rated Vmax of the TE module for cooling applications.
+When making a cooling system from a single TE device, the maximum operating voltage for that system is usually no more than 75% of the rated Vmax of the TE module.
 The 75% rule is based on the TE module being thermally connected to a "good" heat sink; system modeling should be done to verify this rule is applicable though.
-If multiple TE modules are used in an electrical series or series-parallel combination, the Vmax of the system will be approximately 75% of the rated Vmax of each TE module multiplied by the number of modules in series.
-Applying an input voltage to the controller that is greater than the Vmax of the system will not necessarily damage the controller (unless voltage and/or current limits are exceeded), but the TE module(s) could be damaged by overheating as a result.
+If multiple TE modules are used in series or series-parallel combination, the Vmax of the system will be approximately 75% of the rated Vmax of each TE module multiplied by the number of modules in series.
+Applying a voltage greater than the system maximum will not necessarily damage the controller (unless voltage and/or current limits are exceeded), but the TE device could be damaged by overheating as a result.

 Power supply and TE Device wire leads should be kept as short as possible to minimize electrical losses and reduce the likelihood of generating unwanted electromagnetic interference.
+Wire length must not exceed one meter.
 Use wires of a sufficient gage appropriate to the amount of electrical energy each wire is to carry.
 Wire insulation and size must also be appropriate to the ambient temperature and/or temperature of objects in contact with the wire.
-Wire leads supplied by TE Technology are for prototyping purposes and should be reviewed for appropriateness in the final application.
+Wire leads supplied by TE Technology are for prototyping purposes and should be reviewed for appropriateness in the final application

-Use protection devices to prevent hazardous conditions and/or damage to the load (e.g. cooling assembly, heater, etcetera) and other related equipment.
+Use protection devices to prevent hazardous conditions and/or damage to the load (e.g. cooling assembly, heater, et cetera) and other related equipment.
 Protection devices must operate independently of the temperature controller circuitry.
 Protection devices should be placed at all points on the load and related equipment where a hazardous condition can be detected.
-These protection devices should de-energize the TC-36-25 RS232, the load, and, as necessary, other related secondary equipment.
-It is further recommended that such devices require the user to remove and correct the root cause of a fault before allowing the TC-36-25 RS232, the load, and related equipment to be re-energized.
+These protection devices should de-energize the TC-36-25 RS485, the load, and, as necessary, other related secondary equipment.
+It is further recommended that such devices require the user to remove and correct the root cause of a fault before allowing the TC-36-25 RS485, the load, and related equipment to be re-energized.
 Protection devices should include, but are not limited to: